openresty/lua-nginx-module/README.markdown

 Name
 ====

-lua-nginx-module - Embed the power of Lua into nginx
+ngx_lua - Embed the power of Lua into nginx

 Status
 ======

-This module is at its early phase of development but is already production ready :)
+This module is still under active development but is already production ready :)

 Commit bit can be freely delivered at your request ;)